johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > If no signal:
             > Broken signal wire?
 Check for signal at the source (relay, PLC output, eithernet signal)
-            > Remote into the PLC to see if the drive is getting signal.
+            > Remote into the PLC with a laptop.
+Check the ladder logic to see if the drive is getting a run signal.
+            > Remote into the VFD with a laptop.
+Check to see if the drive is getting a run signal.
-            > skip to the section [When not moving for lack of signal](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#when-machines-move-erratically-move-uncommanded-stop-uncommanded-wont-move-move-at-a-speed-unexpected-or-lack-a-starting-signal)
+            > skip to the section [When machines ... lack a starting signal:](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#when-machines-move-erratically-move-uncommanded-stop-uncommanded-wont-move-move-at-a-speed-unexpected-or-lack-a-starting-signal) for more ideas.
-            >

             > If VFD is getting signal and seems to be working, skip to the section [If motors and actuators...](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#if-motors-and-actuators-are-moving-in-one-direction-but-not-at-all-in-the-other)
-            >
-            >

             > If motor power comes from a contactor:
             > Check that there is power voltage between all three supply side terminals of the contactor.
             > Check if contactors are getting signal voltage across the contactor's coil when pressing the start button on the machine.